Reset or retrieve a forgotten Hotmail password

 Our previous tutorial explained how to change your Hotmail password; this tutorial shows you how to get your password back if you have forgotten it.
-Hotmail comes with its built-in password recovery system, so that you can get access back to your account and emails.
+Hotmail comes with its built-in password recovery system, so that you can get access back to your account and emails, and optionally have the Windows Live Hotmail service send you a password reminder by email.

 If you forgot your Hotmail password, only try 2-3 different passwords before going through the password recovery process: after too many failed attempts at logging in with a wrong password, Hotmail will temporarily lock your account, and prevent anyone from logging in.